OliwerE/Quiz-Application/src/components/my-quiz/readme.md

 ```

 ## In Javascript
-Import the component in index.js
+Import the components in index.js
 ```Javascript
 import './components/my-quiz/'
 import './components/my-quiz-question/'